CornerstonePres/cornerstone-pres/_events/2021-07-27-august-29th-celebration.md

 banner_image: /images/uploads/homework_club.jpg
 priority: false
 ---
-Aug.
-29th will be an eventful day: potluck, blessing of the backpacks and FREE haircuts after the service.
-Stay tuned for more information in the coming weeks!
+**THIS SUNDAY**, Aug.
+29th, will be an eventful day: potluck, blessing of the backpacks and FREE haircuts after the service.